transientlunatic/gravpy/docs/example.rst

 event.
 We'll simulate a compact binary merger, or a "CBC".

 The first observed gravitational wave event was a CBC, a binary black hole merger.
-We can simulate that event using grasshopper.
+We can simulate that event using gravpy.
 ::
-   import grasshopper.sources as sources cbc = sources.CBC(frequencies=np.logspace(-4, 5, 1000) * u.hertz,
+   import gravpy.sources as sources cbc = sources.CBC(frequencies=np.logspace(-4, 5, 1000) * u.hertz,
                      m1=32*u.solMass, m2=30*u.solMass, r=0.8*1e9*u.parsec)